ms/buildtogether.tech/rights/index.md

 To start, why should you care?
 One argument is that study after study has shown that more diverse teams perform better, that companies with more diverse management are more profitable, and so on.
-Note, however, that this finding is sometimes abused---men who want an excuse to continue to be jerks will talk about "diversity of thought," meaning, "I should be allowed to ask whether someone else deserves to be treated as a person or not."
+(This finding is sometimes abused---men who want an excuse to continue to be jerks try to be clever with words and talk about "diversity of thought," meaning, "I should be allowed to be offensive as long as I don't raise my voice.")

 <blockquote>